LukeSmithxyz/mutt-wizard/README.md

 ## Details for Tinkerers

-- The `muttrc` file is for universal settings.
 - `personal.muttrc`, called by the `muttrc`, is the place where user-specific settings are set, and the wizard automatically adds the macros for switching between accounts here.
 If you want to contribute to mutt-wizard, you should put your universal personal settings here and have git ignore it.
 For example, I put my gpg settings here and personal aliases here.
 - Accounts are generated in `accounts/`.
 If I create an account named `luke`, for example, `accounts/luke.muttrc` will hold that account's unique settings and `accounts/luke/` will hold headers and cache files.